- 1 Description

 To prepare or cast a spell, the druid must have a Wisdom score equal to at least 10 + the spell level.
 The Difficulty Class for a saving throw against a druid's spell is 10 + the spell level + the druid's Wisdom modifier.

 Like other spellcasters, a druid can cast only a certain number of spells of each spell level per day.
-Her base daily spell allotment is given on Table: Druid.
+Her base daily spell allotment is given on Class Progression: Druid.
 In addition, she receives bonus spells per day if she has a high Wisdom score (see Table: Ability Modifiers and Bonus Spells).

 A druid must spend 1 hour each day in a trance-like meditation on the mysteries of nature to regain her daily allotment of spells.
 A druid may prepare and cast any spell on the druid spell list, provided that she can cast spells of that level, but she must choose which spells to prepare during her daily meditation.

 Spontaneous Casting (Sp)

 Beginning at 1st level druid can channel stored spell energy into summoning spells that she hasn't prepared ahead of time.
 She can "lose" a prepared spell in order to cast any 'summon monster' spell of the same level or lower.

-Beginning at 1st level Druids can prepare a number of orisons, or 0-level spells, each day, as noted on Table: Druid under "Spells per Day."
+Beginning at 1st level Druids can prepare a number of orisons, or 0-level spells, each day, as noted on Class Progression: Druid under "Spells per Day."
 These spells are cast like any other spell, but they are not expended when cast and may be used again.